Greg01001000/cs81-module3a-github/README.md

 3. circle(radius): Arrow function receives a circle's radius as an argument and displays the diameter, circumference, & area using console.log()

+4. sumAverage(...theArgs): Function declaration receives any quantity of numeric arguments and returns a two-element array: arr[0] is sum of all arguments, arr[1] is their average